nikhil-tiwari/react-todo-app/README.md

 The Todo App is a simple and efficient task management application built with React and Redux Toolkit.
 It allows users to add, edit, delete, and mark tasks as completed.
 The app is styled for a modern look and provides a smooth user experience.

+## Live Demo

+You can view the live application [here](https://react-todo-app-virid-three.vercel.app/).
+The application is deployed on Vercel for seamless hosting and performance.

 ## Features

 - **Add Tasks**: Quickly add new tasks to your list.